 It is my genuine desire that whoever reads the story of my son, will find encouragement and realize that there is always hope.
 There truly is “a light at the end of the tunnel”.

-Ligia and Roy's Story Brought to you by
+Ligia and Roy's Story Brought to you in partnership with:

 Abilities First believes that by ensuring that people have opportunities to use their abilities, we can make our community better for everyone.
 Abilities First uses public and private funds to support the choices of individuals with developmental disabilities in Greene County to live, work, play, be active, and productive in meaningful ways for our community.
 For more information about Abilities First and its programs, go to www.abilitiesfirst.net or call 417-886-0404.